Trump signs a plan for reciprocal tariffs on US trading partners, ushering in economic uncertainty

 The president has openly antagonized multiple U.S. trading partners over the past several weeks, levying tariff threats and inviting them to retaliate with import taxes of their own that could send the economy hurtling into a trade war.

-But by Trump’s own admission his separate tariffs for national security and other reasons would be on top of the reciprocal tariffs, meaning that the field would not necessarily be level.
+But by Trump's own admission, his separate tariffs for national security and other reasons would be on top of the reciprocal tariffs, meaning that the playing field would not necessarily be level.

 The EU, Canada and Mexico have countermeasures ready to inflict economic pain on the United States in response to Trump's actions, while China has already taken retaliatory steps with its own tariffs on U.S. energy, agricultural machinery and large-engine autos as well as an antitrust investigation of Google.